THOMAS M. ANDERSON

 since 2004, hearing appeals from misdemeanor and traffic cases and

 limited Civil cases and was elevated to Presiding Judge of the Appellate

 Panel in November of 2010.

-Judge Tamietti regularily serves as faculty for state-wide judge
+Judge Tamietti regularly serves as faculty for judge training and

 - Criminal Assignment Primary Orientation 2014